OSLC/oslc-adapter-jama/README.md

 - Support for RDF representation of resources
 - Support for UI Preview of requirement resources
 - Support for exposing change events according to OSLC Tracked Resource Set (but only fake change events, not real ones occurring really in Jama)
-- Support for syncing OSLC adapter with Jama REST API during launch of OSLC adapter as well as through periodic syncing based on configuration setting
+- Support for syncing OSLC API with Jama REST API during launch of OSLC API as well as through periodic syncing based on configuration setting
-- Support for configuration of adapter (port number, Jama instance to retrieve data from, time between periodic syncs)
+- Support for configuration of OSLC API (port number, Jama instance to retrieve data from, time between periodic syncs)
-- Creation of OSLC adapter client in Java to test each OSLC adapter service
+- Creation of OSLC API client in Java to test each OSLC API service
 - Creation of HTML/JavaScript client to test OSLC UI Preview of requirement resources
 - Support for hosting Jama RDF vocabulary
 - Support for Jama-specific RDF namespace
-- Support for OAuth (3-legged OAuth v1.0 authentication in the same style as for IBM CLM applications as described by Michael Fiedler in this [video](https://www.youtube.com/watch?v=kcEjftQA-LU)
+- Support for 3-legged OAuth v1.0 authentication in the same style as for IBM CLM applications as described by Michael Fiedler in this [video](https://www.youtube.com/watch?v=kcEjftQA-LU)
-- Support for rootservices (in the same style as for IBM Jazz applications)
+- Support for rootservices in the same style as for IBM Jazz applications

 ### Installation Instructions ###